vercel/next.js/examples/with-style-sheet/README.md

 [![Deploy to now](https://deploy.now.sh/static/button.svg)](https://deploy.now.sh/?repo=https://github.com/zeit/next.js/tree/master/examples/with-style-sheet)

-# Using a custom Babel config
+# Using the style-sheet CSS in JS library and extract CSS to file.

 ## How to use